Trousseau-io/docs.trousseau.io/docs/trousseau/secretmanagement.md

-# Kubernetes Secrets Management
+# Kubernetes Secrets Management Implementations

-## Threat Modeling
+## Security Comparisons

-The below table is providing a holistic view of the different Secret Management implementation and their mitigations against Kubernetes internal and external components.
+The below table is providing a holistic overview of the different Secret Management implementations and what attack risks they mitigate.

 !!! info "Legend"
     - :material-close: used when does not mitigate the related component